zhuhaoqingyi/Scrabble/README.md

 # Scrabble
-Scrabble game made by javaFX.
+It's Scrabble game made by javaFX.
-The jdk version is at least 17. click the bat to run.
+The jdk version is at least 17.
+Click the bat to run.